 Dalbello would have a complete collection if they stopped there, but they also have an end-to-end line-up of four-buckle overlap shells for all-mountain skiing, 2 race boot series and a catalog of kids’ boots that sell like candy.
 The overall line accommodates so many foot shapes in so many different shell structures, it’s meaningless to say, “I like how Dalbellos fit.”
 With Dalbello, you have to be very specific about which shell and liner combo intrigues you, as they span a wide range of fit environments and performance attributes.

 Three stories dominated the headlines leading into the 2019/20 season: a new Panterra series, the near universal adoption of GripWalk soles and the debut of Lupo Air.
 The new Panterras didn’t look anything like the prior generation, despite sharing the same wide last and 3-piece shell structure.
 The 2020 Panterras were slimmer, sleeker and much lighter, but retained a 50-degree range of motion when in hike mode.
-For 2022, the Panterra series receives a new, “instant fit” liner and a new tongue.
-All Panterras come with GripWalk soles, as do 90% of Dalbello’s 2022 collection, including many kids’ models.
+In 2022, the Panterra series received a new, “instant fit” liner and a new tongue.
+All Panterras come with GripWalk soles, as do 90% of Dalbello’s collection, including many kids’ models.

 The absence of tech fittings on the Panterras tell you they’re for hiking around in-bounds; if you want to head to the backcountry, Dalbello has several other options.
 Dalbello’s Lupo series is directly derived from its non-hike Kryptons, and its hike mode retains the rigid spine that makes the Kryptons perennially popular.
 All the Lupos – there are now four – use Gripwalk soles, signaling that they’re equally at home in resort or out of bounds

 Working the same backcountry turf as the Lupo line is the Quantum Free, a 3-model series introduced just last year.
 This ultralight, polyamide composite shell isn’t made by injection, as with any PU shell, but by bonding its two halves together.
 Its Vibram, fully treaded and rockered sole (ISO 9523) can only be used with Alpine Touring bindings.
-New to the Quantum family for 21/22 is Quantum Lite, made mostly from carbon composite and weighing in at a featherweight 860g.

 Dalbello’s core constituency of 3-piece fanatics will be relieved to hear its full menu of cabrio models returns essentially intact.
 The market for traditional, 4-buckle overlaps is already abundantly served, but for skiers who crave a 3-piece shell’s unique performance and fit properties, only Dalbello offers the most diverse selection of what ye seek.
+For 22/23, the top of the venerable Krypton/Chakra collection, the Krypton AX T.I. and Chakra AX T.I. provide a 100mm-lasted option for men and women, replete with a Lupo Air liner for ethereal comfort.